Automated Vehicles at Unsignalized Intersections: Safety and Efficiency Implications of Mixed Human and Automated Traffic: Introduction

-\begin{itemize} \item \textit{Unravelling of AV-HV Interactions at Unsignalized Intersections}: We provide a thorough examination of the interactions between AVs and HVs at unsignalized intersections.
-To our knowledge, this is the first study focusing on behavioral differences between AVs and HVs at unsignalized intersections. \item \textit{Utilization of Multiple Real-World Datasets}: Unlike previous studies that have primarily relied on a single dataset, we utilize two large-scale, real-world AV datasets, which allows us to examine the potential behavioral variations between different AV platforms and the possible adaptations of human drivers to AVs with different appearances and driving styles. \item \textit{Novel Metrics for Analyzing Driving Behavior:} This study introduces Maximum Required Deceleration (MRD) and the distribution of Time Advantage (TA) as novel metrics to analyze driving styles and aggressiveness.
+In response to these gaps, the present study conducts a comprehensive analysis of AV-HV interactions at unsignalized intersections using two large-scale AV datasets.
+By examining both merging and crossing conflicts, and utilizing various safety and efficiency metrics, we aim to capture the intricate dynamics of these interactions and shed light on the potential safety and efficiency implications of mixed-human-automated traffic.
+The main contributions of this study are summarized as follows: \begin{itemize} \item \textit{Unravelling AV-HV Interactions at Unsignalized Intersections}: We provide a thorough examination of the interactions between AVs and HVs at unsignalized intersections.
+To our knowledge, this is the first study focusing on behavioral differences between AVs and HVs at unsignalized intersections. \item \textit{Utilizing Multiple Real-World Datasets}: Unlike previous studies that have primarily relied on a single dataset, we utilize two large-scale AV datasets, which allows us to examine the potential behavioral variations between different AV platforms and the possible adaptations of human drivers to AVs with different appearances and driving styles. \item \textit{Novel Metrics for Analyzing Driving Behavior:} This study introduces Maximum Required Deceleration (MRD) and the distribution of Time Advantage (TA) as novel metrics to analyze driving styles and aggressiveness.
 MRD captures peak braking demand during conflicts, while TA assesses positional advantages and negotiation dynamics.
 These metrics could offer new insights into interactions at unsignalized intersections. \item \textit{Provision of a High-Quality Conflict Dataset for Unsignalized Intersections}: We provide a meticulously processed dataset for unsignalized intersections, including merging and crossing conflicts.
-By denoising raw data and identifying key interactions, we create a valuable resource to support further research on AV-HV interactions at unsignalized intersections\footnote{\url{https://github.com/SaeedRahmani/Unsignalized_AV_HV}}. \end{itemize}

-Through these contributions, this study provides a better understanding of AV-HV dynamics in complex traffic scenarios and aims to advance the growing body of knowledge on AV-HV interactions.
+By denoising raw data and identifying key interactions, we create a valuable resource to support further research on AV-HV interactions at unsignalized intersections. \end{itemize} Through these contributions, this study provides a better understanding of AV-HV dynamics in complex traffic scenarios and aims to advance the growing body of knowledge on AV-HV interactions.
 The remainder of the paper is as follows.
 In the next section, the related studies are reviewed.
 Next, the methodology is described, including the data preprocessing, scenario selection, and metrics calculations.
 Finally, the results are presented and discussed.